neworderofjamie/riscv_ise/README.md

 The following installation instructions are required both to use the Instruction Set Simulator on a desktop computer and to

 1. Clone the repository, ensuring the submodules are fetched ``git clone https://github.com/neworderofjamie/riscv_ise.git --recurse-submodules``
 2. Build PyFeNN ``pip install -e .``.
-If you wish to also install the additional dependencies required to run the examples, you can this automatically with
+If you wish to also install the additional dependencies required to run the examples, you can do this automatically with
 ``pip install -e .[examples]``.

 ## Kria KV260 installation